Scholarships that empower the

 McGill Jewish Studies

-Henriette & Marcel Korner Scholarship
+Henriette and Marcel Korner Scholarship

 Established in 2013 and administered by the Jewish Community Foundation of Montreal.
 Awarded annually to an outstanding undergraduate or graduate Jewish Studies student on the recommendation of the Department.